 It’s important to note that Senate Democrats already eliminated the filibuster for Cabinet nominees and lower level judicial appointments back in 2013 because of Republican obstructionism.
 Some Democrats have expressed buyer’s remorse over that rule change because it set the precedent to change Senate rules in the face of obstruction over controversial issues rather than seek to compromise (which, in a way, makes this debacle Democrats’ fault, although had Republicans held hearings for Garland and confirmed him instead of gambling the seat on the election, we wouldn’t be worrying about this right now).

-I anticipate that Republicans won’t have enough votes to overcome the filibuster and that McConnell will change the rules to eliminate the filibuster on Supreme Court nominations so Gorsuch can be confirmed.
+Despite my previous prediction, I anticipate that Republicans won’t have enough votes to overcome the filibuster and that McConnell will change the rules to eliminate the filibuster on Supreme Court nominations so Gorsuch can be confirmed.
 As for doing away with the filibuster entirely, I don’t think that’s imminent, but the next time a controversial piece of legislation comes up in the Senate, don’t be surprised if McConnell threatens to go nuclear once again.